g2vn/html-portfolio/README.md

 ## Update 1.1:

 - In regards to [my Resume page](https://github.com/g2vn/html-resume), extended functionality has been added to go back to the Home page through links.
-- Did the same thing as above, but for all child webpages
+- Did the same thing as above, but for all child webpages.
+-
+### Update 1.1.1:

+- Updated index.html to include [my Resume page](https://github.com/g2vn/html-resume).